 STEAMERS CARPATHIA AND VIRGINIA FIRST THERE--TAKE ON PASSENGERS

 New York Offices of White Star Line Receive Wireless Telling of Successful Transfer at Sea - Titanic Limping Toward Halifax, Kept Afloat by Watertight Compartments-1,300 Leave Stricken Titanic in Small Boats.

-Special cashs to The Syracuse Mereld.
+Special Cault to The Syracus Hersid.